ThijsTerporten/Climbing-Traveller/README.md

 ## Wireframes

 The original wireframes can be found [here](assets/images/wireframes/wireframe.png)

 ### Changes to wireframes

+The original concept of my website was to make it one long page.
+However after discussing my idea's with my mentor (Antonija Simic).
+She explained to me that it was bad UX to have part of your website that 'sells' things on your landing page, and that sign-up forms on your website should always be on different pages.
+That's why I made the decision to keep the lay-out roughly the same but split the sections up on different pages.
+This gave me the option to add more brands to the gear section, and would make it easier in future updates to add more climbing locations to each section since I already have them split up.
+The negative side to this decision is that it makes the site feel kind of minimal in its current iteration, but that can be fixed in future updates.

 ## Features

 This section contains some of the features this project contains: